 LALL is a unique option for adult learning.
 The big distinction between a LALL course and a for-credit university course is that LALL courses have no exams, no grading and no prerequisites.
 It's both teaching and learning for the love of it.

-Our LALL instructors are provided with support from staff in our Office of Professional Development.
+Our LALL instructors are provided with support from staff in our Office of Continuing Education.
 Our staff will handle all the logistics and registration, leaving you to do what you're best at – the teaching.
 You will be responsible for developing your course and facilitating each in-class session.
-Instructors are compensated with a stipend for each course taught.
+Instructors are compensated with a stipend for each offering.

 We are always looking for new instructors to join our LALL program.
-If you have questions regarding our program, contact our office or view our course offerings page to see examples of courses offered this term.
+If you have questions regarding our program, contact our office or view our course offerings page to see examples of courses offered.

 If you have a course in mind, submit the course proposal form for consideration.
-Our program staff will contact you within five business days of your submission.
+Our program staff will contact you to discuss your submission.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×